 4.30 There are signs of former mineral workings at Smallford and Colney Heath.

-Mineral working at Hatfield Quarry is currently taking place north of Coopers Green Lane at land at Symondshyde Farm.
-The current planning permission expires in 2020 when the site will be restored to agricultural use to a lower ground level.
+Mineral working at Hatfield Quarry is currently taking place north of Coopers expires in 2020 when the site will be restored to agricultural use to a lower ground level.
 A planning application was received on 04th November 2016 for an extension of minerals workings at Hatfield Quarry until 2023 at land at Furze Field to the north of Coopers Green Lane.
 The site area of approximately 17ha would yield 450,000 tonnes of sand and gravel with restoration within three years using on-site material.